adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Ah, why, indeed?" exclaimed the captain.
 "If you don’t ask questions you will learn nothing.
 True enough.
 I was wrong.
 You’re a very clever little boy.
 But now, friends, please come with me, for it is my duty to escort you to the royal palace."

 The soldiers marched back through the arch again, and with them marched the shaggy man, Dorothy, Toto, and Button-Bright.
 They found a fine, big city before them, all the houses of carved marble in beautiful colors.
 The decorations were mostly birds and other fowl, such as peacocks, pheasants, turkeys, ducks, and geese.
 As our friends marched along, some of the foxes came out on the porches and balconies to get a view of the strangers.
 These foxes were all handsomely dressed.

 By and by they came to a big square, and in the center of the square stood the royal palace.
-There were many fox- soldiers at the door, but they bowed to the captain and admit- ted him without question.
+There were many foxsoldiers at the door, but they bowed to the captain and admitted him without question.
 The captain led them through many rooms.
 They came to a big doorway covered with heavy curtains of cloth of gold.

 Beside this doorway stood a huge drum.
-The fox-captain went to this drum and knocked his knees against it — first one knee and then the other — so that the drum said "Boom- boom."
+The fox-captain went to this drum and knocked his knees against it — first one knee and then the other — so that the drum said "Boom-boom."

 "You must all do exactly what I do," ordered the captain.